swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 ## Introduction

-You have just joined a new ML team whose goal is to build a model that can classify text into two categories: "related to R programming language" and "not related to R programming language".
+You have just joined a new ML team whose goal is to build a model that can classify a planet as **habitable or non-habitable** based on its features.

 The data scientists of your team have been working with a Jupyter Notebook that they promptly share with you.
-Their dataset consists of 10,000 posts from StackOverflow.
+Their dataset consists of 20,000 planets, each with 8 features including the habitability label.

 The training process is as follows:

-- Mark the R-related posts posts as `1` and the others as `0`
+- Preprocess the dataset
 - Split the posts into training/testing datasets
-- Create bag-of-words matrices from the post titles and descriptions
-- Train a model to classify R vs. non-R posts using the training dataset
+- Train a model to classify the habitability of a given planet using the training dataset
-- Evaluate the model's performance using a precision-recall (PR) curve and a receiver operating characteristic (ROC) curve
+- Evaluate the model's performance using metrics, a receiver operating characteristic (ROC) curve and a confusion matrix.

 Your goal is to streamline the team's workflow by setting up MLOps tools, documenting the process, tracking changes, and making the model accessible to